AElfProject/AElf/docs/resources/smart-contract-apis/token-holder.md

 ```

 **RegisterForProfitsInput**:
-- scheme_manager: manager of the scheme; when creating the scheme the Sender is set to manager.
+- **scheme manager**: manager of the scheme; when creating the scheme the Sender is set to manager.
-- amount: the amount of tokens to lock (and will correspond to the amount of shares).
+- **amount**: the amount of tokens to lock (and will correspond to the amount of shares).

 ## **Withdraw**